leonardobortolotti/leonardobortolotti/README.md

 ## About me
 - 💻 I'm a Senior Full Stack Developer.
 - 👨‍💻 Currently working remotely for [Yampi](https://yampi.com.br/).
-- 🌐 I speak Portuguese, English.
+- 🌐 I speak Portuguese and English.
 - 🔭 Working now primaly with PHP, JavaScript and MySQL

 ## Experience with